simonmichael/games/caverunner/README.md

 ## Roadmap/Wishlist

+- more/better sound effects
+  - wind noise (in caves with atmospheres, rising with speed)
+  - thrusters
+  - high score
+  - quit
 - more reward at the bottom
   - victory bonus, 100 x speed
   - longer pause, dialog, screen shot ?